Wiros9/book/docs/specs/gfktest.rst

 ====================== ================== ======================================================== ========
 <BLANKLINE>

-TODO: a management command to cleanup broken GFK fields.
+TODO: a :term:`django-admin command` to cleanup broken GFK fields.
 This would execute the suggested actions (delete and clear) without any further user interaction.
 Attention: